-Dr Kaylene Young, Menzies Institute for Medical Research, Tasmania, was awarded a Project Grant titled, ‘Enhancing brain activity to re-wrap nerve fibres’ over 2017-2019 funded by the Trish Multiple Sclerosis Research Foundation.
+Dr Kaylene Young, Menzies Institute for Medical Research, Tasmania, was awarded an MS Research Australia Project Grant titled, ‘Enhancing brain activity to re-wrap nerve fibres’ over 2017-2019 funded by the Trish Multiple Sclerosis Research Foundation.

 Dr Young and her team have previously established that a non-invasive technique, known as repetitive transcranial magnetic stimulation, is able to massage brain activity and increase the production of cells that produce myelin in the brain.
 In this project, Dr Young used this technology to increase the production of myelin producing cells, to re-wrap nerve fibres in myelin and promote lesion repair in the brain in two laboratory models of MS; one model has a single small area of demyelination or damage and the other is a model of more widespread MS like disease.
 Dr Young is examining the brain tissue under the microscope to determine how effective this treatment is in repairing damage to the myelin coating on nerve cells and in combating disease progression in the models.